Focusrite Scarlett 2i40.00

 Focusrite Scarlett 2i4 is one of the most widespread and known models from the Scarlett series because of its low price and great quality it provides.
-Because of that, we are doing a review of this interface, to help you choose whether this is the right interface for you.
+Because of that, I have written a review of this interface, to help you choose whether this is the right interface for you.

 This is a particularly good interface for those looking to use their laptop for live performances as well as people that wish to record electronic drums.

 Note: The Focusrite 2i4 is not present in the newest generation of Scarlett interfaces.
-If you want to compare alternative options then check out this video which compares the different interfaces in the Scarlett 3rd Generation:
+If you want to compare alternative options then check out the video below which compares the different interfaces in the Scarlett 3rd Generation.
+The Focusrite Scarlett 4i4 is a good alternative certainly worth considering.

 Also, this device comes with MIDI in and out and headphones out.
 Both inputs have built-in preamps, which work just fine, and there is no need to use additional preamps when recording something.